Search for more countries in South America

 challenges emanating from the high rate of Dollar-local currencies rates.
 On the other hand, there may be a country in the continent which would not make a holder of the dollar any better or worse.

 An example is Ecuador, where the American dollar is the norm of the country's economy.
 This only goes to show how the dynamics are.

 Bringing in money to South America may seem a good idea based on recent trends.
-After a long and painful decline in the regions countries economic fortunes, some of the countries are showing a promising trend.
+After a long and painful decline in the countries of the regional economic fortunes, some of the countries are showing a promising trend.

 In this Q1 of 2007, the overall regions economic expansion increased up to 0.8% annually.
-This may look like an insignificant figure but after seeing as how the regions economy kept souring since 2010, this increase was a good signs.
+This may look like an insignificant figure but after seeing as how the economy of the region kept souring since 2010, this increase was a good sign.

 South American Substitute Currencies and Why?

 In some South American countries other than the likes of Brazil, Chile.
 Colombia, Peru, Paraguay, Guyana, Suriname, and French Guyana, it is better if a visitor uses the local currencies.
 There are several benefits of using the local currencies.
 First off, they are flexible enough and enable you to obtain anything you may need as compared to the foreign currency.

 It is also an excellent way of contributing to the countries welfare.
 By changing your country's money for a local currency, you unknowingly boost the rate of the local currency.
 Overall, bringing in money into South Americas countries, more so the American Dollar is welcome due to possible higher exchange rates.

 Any Restrictions and Issues in South America?

 Cash money is not only an option when considering bringing into South America.
 They are options such as Visa Travel Money or Travellers Chequers.
 Both of them are welcome in almost all the countries on the continent.
 However, in Peru, the substitutes might not be warmly accepted, as the region has limited banks that could accommodate them.